-The Internet, in all of its glory, loves the Chris Collinsworth slide, even those who are not fans of him as an NFL analyst.
+The Internet, in all of its glory, loves the Cris Collinsworth slide, even those who are not fans of him as an NFL announcer and analyst.

 But wait.
 There’s more.
 There’s so much more.
 The Internet is the only thing in sports that can forever go undefeated and cover every single spread.

 This wasn’t real, of course, but it needs to start becoming a thing everyone cheers for before the football game every Sunday night and during the playoffs on NBC.

 Collinsworth was a First-Team All-American quarterback for the Florida Gators and was a three-time NFL Pro Bowl selection during his playing days with the Cincinnati Bengals.

 However, the greatest play of Collinsworth’s career just so happens to be the Sunday Night slide to Michaels in the opening minutes of NBC’s broadcast each and every week.